SilicaPower in practice

 - larger quantity of the CO2 fixation enzyme Rubisco

-- easy to take up form of Si:
+- form of Si which is easy to take up :

-- easy to use, via the fertilizer feeder or as a foliar spray
+- easy to use, via the fertiliser feeder or as a foliar spray

-- liquid, dissolves easily in the fertilizer feeder
+- liquid, dissolves easily in the fertiliser feeder

 highly cost effective compared with other silicon products